chenhao-ye/gcache/README.md

 - `LRUCache`: Basic implementation of a LRU Cache.

 - `GhostCache`: A ghost cache is a metadata-only cache.
-It reports the hit rate for a spectrum of cache size.
+It reports the hit rate for a spectrum of cache sizes.
 This is useful to tune cache size.

 - `SampledGhostCache`: This is an augmented version of `GhostCache`.
 Instead of running over a full trace, it only samples a subspace.
-This could produce hit rate with decent accuracy, but with much less overhead.
+This could produce hit rates with decent accuracy, but with much less overhead.

 - `SharedCache`: This is a multitenant cache: multiple tenants share a limited cache capacity.
-User could adjust each individual's cache size.
+Users could adjust each individual's cache size.

 ### LRU Cache

 Below is an example of LRU cache usage.
-It allocate a page cache space (2 pages in this example).
+It allocates a page cache space (2 pages in this example).
 The key of the cache operation is the block number, and the value is a pointer to a page cache slot.
 For more advanced usage, one could use a struct that contains not only the pointer but additional metadata (e.g., whether the page is dirty).

 ```C++
 #include <gcache/lru_cache.h>